microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

           2               405008
 </pre>

 The first T-SQL batch provides information about the sessions connected to SQL Server with information about the session.
 The second T-SQL batch provides information about active queries against SQL Server.
-And the third batch provides information about how many CPUs SQL Server detected and how much memory the database engine has consumed.
+The third batch provides information about how many CPUs SQL Server detected and how much memory the database engine has consumed.
 There are many Dynamic Management Views and more columns available than in the examples you used.
 You can read about all DMVs at https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/system-dynamic-management-views.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Optional - More Queries</p>